 Support groups such as Alcoholics Anonymous and Narcotics Anonymous are examples of support groups that help people struggling with similar addictions to connect and find support and camaraderie with each other.

-These are an excellent option for those seeking a self-help treatment method that involves support from others working towards a healthier future.
+These are excellent options for those seeking a self-help treatment method that involves support from others working towards a healthier future.

 A supportive network of people can make a tremendous difference in the life of an individual struggling with substance abuse.
 However, it is essential to note that these support groups are not always the best option for recovery as they lack professional intervention.